 It sounds like these repellers can sometimes HELP deter them but they don’t always work and shouldn’t be the only solution.

-After doing some further reading I’ll be applying a few things to our greenhouse and garden to help repel rodents.
+After doing some further reading I’ll be applying a few things to our greenhouse and about how to keep mice out of garden.

 - Don’t mulch.
 While this makes me want to cry as I love mulching for weed control & to add organic matter to the soil, the mulch encourages them to nest and feel protected.
 I think the wood chip mulch would be ok as they can’t bury under it so I might mulch with wood chips back to Eden style.